EdPs97/powerapps-in-mining/README.md

 * Continuous data capture during leach pad rounds
 * Zero dependency on network availability
 * Automatic synchronization once operators return to connected zones
+*

+### Disclaimer:
+This project is ongoing.
+The tests presented here were conducted in collaboration with Lucas Mariscal (Plant Processing Planner).